salmanmd18/db_agent/README.md

    - Tire brands and services
    - Pricing and warranties
    - Appointment scheduling
-3. Use the microphone button for voice input (browser support required)
+3. Use the microphone button for voice input (see Voice Input Requirements below)
 4. Type "schedule an appointment" to trigger the lead capture form

+### Voice Input Requirements

+Voice input is available when **all** of these conditions are met:

+- **Secure Connection**: HTTPS (or localhost for development)
+- **Supported Browser**: Chrome, Edge, or Safari (Web Speech API required)
+- **Microphone Permission**: Browser must have permission to access the microphone

+**Note**: The microphone button will be disabled if voice input is not supported.
+If you click it and get an error:
+- Check that you're using HTTPS (not HTTP)
+- Ensure you're using a supported browser
+- Allow microphone access when prompted
+- Check browser microphone permissions in settings

 ## API Endpoints